Anti-Terrorism Intelligence Unit

 - Location: Exact address (if possible) or description of location

-- Description: Height, weight, hair color, eye color, complexion, type of clothing usually worn, ethnic background, and name of the person if you know the person
+- Description: Height, weight, hair color, eye color, complexion, type of clothing usually worn, physical identifiers, and name of the person if you know the person

-- Vehicles: License plate numbers (Hawaii, California, etc.) of any vehicles used by the suspects and description of the vehicles (color, 2 or 4 doors, etc.).
+- Vehicles: License plate numbers (Hawaii, California, etc.) of any vehicles used by the suspects and description of the vehicles (color, 2- or 4- door, etc.).

 - Possessions/Weapons: Cameras, binoculars, maps, sketches, and drawings